 It seems that every time we check the news we are reminded that hate and racism are still very much a part of the societies we live in.
 Confronted by shocking acts of violence and people behaving badly and selfishly, it’s hard not to despair for the future of our world and its people.
 What has happened to compassion, love, empathy, acceptance, and caring about each other as fellow human beings?

 Contrary to the evidence found all over the media, I have just been reminded that these essential human qualities are alive and well.
-They can be found in young people all over the world and I want to share my experience with you as a message of hope.
+They can be found in young people all over the world and I want to share my experience with you as a message of hope, as you can spend time with your friends or your partner in intimacy maybe using the best rabbit vibrator for this.

 Every month at Makers Empire, we run a global design competition for primary school students.
 One of my jobs before I go to bed each night, is to check the entries received for the competition during the day.
 In July, our Best Friends Forever competition asked students to think about their best friend and what makes their friendship special, and to design something especially for this friend.